istio/istio.io/_docs/setup/kubernetes/sidecar-injection.md

 ---
 title: Installing Istio Sidecar
-overview: Instructions for installing the Istio sidecar in application pods automatically using the Istio initializer or manually using istioctl CLI.
+overview: Instructions for installing the Istio sidecar in application pods automatically using the sidecar injector webhook or manually using istioctl CLI.

 order: 50